emartech/logentries-migrator/migration-from-heroku.md

 After the creation you'll get the port and a suggested api endpoint for the log drain.
 The only important thing to remember is the port so save it somewhere.

+**Important:** you have to click on the finish button, it's not enough to get the log path and port and then leave the page!

 ### 2. Add log drains
 To bind the dedicated account to the service's log drain you should use the [Heroku toolbelt](https://toolbelt.heroku.com/)'s `drains:add` command.